for-giobbe/phy/Building a Tree in a ML Framework.md

 	iqtree -s ND2_p_aligned.n.gb.fasta -b 100
 	```

 * Parametric bootstrap

 	IQ-Tree implements UFB2 - Ultra Fast Bootstrap 2 described in [Hoang et al., 2018](https://academic.oup.com/mbe/article/35/2/518/4565479)
 	The ```-B``` flag specifies the number of replicates where 1000 is the minimum number recommended.

-	provide a new option -bnni to reduce the risk of overestimating branch supports with UFBoot due to severe model violations.
+	IQ-Tree also has the option to further optimize each bootstrap tree using a hill-climbing nearest neighbor interchange (NNI) search,
-	With this option UFBoot will further optimize each bootstrap tree using a hill-climbing nearest neighbor interchange (NNI) search based directly on the corresponding bootstrap alignment.
+	based directly on the corresponding bootstrap alignment.
-	Thus, if severe model violations are present in the data set at hand, users are advised to append -bnni to the regular UFBoot command:
+	It's specified through the ```-bnni ``` option to reduce the risk of overestimating branch supports with UFBoot due to severe model violations.

 	```
 	iqtree -s ND2_p_aligned.n.gb.fasta -B 1000 -bnni